ansys/pyansys-dev-guide/doc/source/abstractions/index.rst

 in protected variables.

-The topics in this section demonstrate how applications and complex services expose functionalities that matter to users and hide all else.
-For example, background details, implementation, and hidden states can all be hidden.
+The topics in this section demonstrate how applications and complex services expose functionalities that matter to users and hide all else, such as conditional statements and algorithms.
+For example, background details, implementation, and states can all be hidden.

 .. toctree::
    :hidden: